 - Recognize problems that are NP-complete, and be able to devise simple NP-completeness proofs

 - Recognize problems that are undecidable, and be able to devise simple undecidability proofs

-- Be able to apply definitions of security in encryption and authentication, and be able to spot potential problems in a proposed cryptographic protocols
+- Be able to spot potential problems in proposed cryptographic protocols

 - Face-to-face lectures